infotroph/efrhizo/efrhizo-log.md

 Updated operator-agreement directory:

 * Added the main analysis script to the Makefile (previously missing and had to be run by hand).
-* Deleted old copies of data files and images from old exploratory analyses.
+* Deleted old copies of data files and images/text outputs from old exploratory analyses.
+* Excel workbook `allfiles.xls` is left over from my inefficient image selection process, and `blank-id.xlsx` and `idKey.csv` are from abandoned preliminary analyses.
+All the useful information from these is now summarized much more neatly in `img_id.csv`, with the exception that `idKey.csv` contains the actual filenames of the image files where `img_id.csv` only identifies them by tube and location.
+Added the filenames to a new "assigned_imgname" column of `img_id.csv`, deleted `allfiles.xls` and `blank-id.xlsx` and `idKey.csv`.